Vman45/dropbox-share-it/README.md

         ~/.gnome2/nautilus-scripts

+In Thunar, just go to Edit menu, and then configure Custom Actions.

 2. Edit the script file and supply your Dropbox user id at the following variable:
         DROPBOX_UID
 3. Edit the script file and supply your Dropbox base directory (if not default) at the following variable: